Admission requirements Bachelor Graphic Design

 • Assignments

-• Basic programming knowledge favorable.
+• Basic programming knowledge is preferable.

 The following items can be part of your portfolio: drawings and paintings, collages, sketches, pages from a sketchbook, posters, flyers, publications, fanzines, commissioned print work or work made on your own initiative, photos of exhibitions, performances, registrations of 3D work, short films and websites – you might want to adapt some of those items for the presentation.